Ukraine war’s environmental toll to take years to clean up

 The government in Kyiv is providing assistance when it can.

-In Demydiv and surrounding villages, flood victims were given the equivalent of $540 each, said Liliia Kalashnikovel, deputy head of the nearby town of Dymer.
+In Demydiv and surrounding villages, flood victims were given the equivalent of $540 each, said Liliia Kalashnikova, deputy head of the nearby town of Dymer.
 She said the government would do everything it could to prevent long-term environmental effects, but she didn’t specify how.

 Governments have an obligation to minimize environmental risks for the population, especially during war, said Doug Weir, research and policy director for the Conflict and Environment Observatory, a U.K.—based monitoring organization.

-Note: This version has been updated to correct the surname of the deputy head of Dymer to Kalashnikova, not Kalashnikovel,